succidomo/drl-reacher/Report.md

 ##Actor-Critic Algorithm

-For this project the reacher challenge in the unity environment was solved by using a model free actor-critic algoithm.
+For this project the reacher challenge in the unity environment was solved by using a model free actor-critic algorithm.
 This was used for its stable learning in continuous action spaces where in the case of the reacher environment is used to reward 20 distinct arms to reach closer to 20 floating green balls.
 An actor and a critic network are trained to solve the Reacher challenge in the Unity Environment where the Critic is trained to evaluate actor actions that maximize the reward and the actor is trained to choose actions that the critic believes are best.
 The optimal action-value function is calculated using the Bellman equation which is weighed against the critic's evaluation of the actor actions against the environment states.
 Effectively comparing the actors actions against the bootstrapped optimal policy or the target action value function.
 The agent collects state to action transitions from the environment and execute learning over batches of experiences.

 ```
 states, actions, rewards, next_states, dones = experiences